JimLynx/fundpin/README.md

 #### Existing Features

 - Fully responsive website across all popular devices, using Bootstrap Grid and custom media queries
-- Vivid and emotive images in interative carousels to elicit a positive response
+- Vivid and emotive images in interactive carousels to elicit a positive response
 - Intuitive and responsive Navigation menu
 - About section on Home page to read company details and donation policies
 - Search function with filtering